AdSense Approved But Ads Not Showing: Fix It Fast

 3. The ad slot doesn’t have a fillable width

-4. Ad slot ID typo
+4. Ad slot ID typo, or the loader/push never fired

-How to spot it: In AdSense → Ads → By ad unit, list your ad units.
-Match each data-ad-slot value in your code against this list.
+Then list your units in AdSense → Ads → By ad unit and match every data-ad-slot in your code against that list.
 Any mismatch = no ad.

 5. Page topic has no advertisers right now